goncalo22/SkyrimNet-GamePlugin/docs/Memory System/Memory Recall.md

 - **Who was involved**
 - **How they felt about it**
 - **How important it was**

+A memory search query generator runs regularly, producing summaries of recent dialogues and events.
+These summaries are used to search each NPC’s memory and retrieve the five most relevant entries for the current context.
+In addition, the **player’s last input** to an NPC is also used, verbatim, as a query to pull related memories.
+This ensures that the injected memories are shaped not only by the broader situation and recent activity, but also by the player’s most recent words to the NPC.
+You can check what memories are being sent to the npc in the API requests log, in the dashboard.
+Look in the prompt request related to the dialogue LLM being used, for that npc.

 > Example:
 > A vampire NPC might remember turning a player into a thrall, and that memory could make them act possessively or feel proud.
 These memories help make SkyrimNet characters feel more alive and consistent.